maryi/CSCW-Project/Project report/ReportDocument.md

 Nickerson (1997) offered taxonomy of collaborative applications building upon the work of Johansen and Desanctis & Gallupe which added a modal dimension.
 The modal dimension is essentially the form of communication that takes place between team members during CSCW.
 Nickerson suggested three main possibilities for modal; audio communication, visual communication, document or data communication.
 It was further recognized that tools could allow for more than one type of communication.
 For example, a synchronous collaborative meeting space may allow users to work on a document and talk about it at the same time, meaning that the tool allows for both audio and document communication.

 Further attempts to describing CSCW include the addition of the hardware and software required to facilitate the work (Kraemer & King, 1988); the notion of usability and ergonomics related to tool acceptance among a group (Jarczyk, Loffler, & Volksen, 1992); and the categorization of collaborative systems according to specific technologies (Ellis, 2000).

+Bannon & Schmidt (1989) suggest that too often technology is described with a focus on information flow between individuals.
+However, there must also be a consideration of the articulation work required to make the “flow” possible.
+Collaborative  tools enable the "flow" of information and facilitate collaboration in distinct ways.
+Therefore a descriptive framework for describing how collaborative tools facilitate communication flows may be a useful heuristic for individuals planning CSCW.

+We believe that some aspects of the MoCA framework can also be used to describe collaborative software and systems.
+These similarities will be tested to see if well articulated CSCW can be matched to software tools suitable for the work through the notion of affordances.
+Users often maintain historically developed understandings of the utility of collaborative software and systems which are always evolving.
+Conole and Dyke (2004) argue that articulating and exposing the affordances of collaborative software enables users to understand how technologies can be most effectively used to support collaborative activities.

+The next section discusses the MoCA framework followed by a section on software affordances.

 ### 1. The MoCA framework
 While many interesting apporaches to describing CSCW have emerged, there still exists a challenge for users in selecting appropriate tools to facilitate specific types of work.
 The Model of Coordinated Action, recently proposed by Lee and Paine (2015), is defined as a tool to describe complex collaborative situations.
 Recognizing that the landscape for collaborative technologies is rapidly changing and evolving, the model shifts our focus to describing the type of work that needs to facilitated.